-I rely on a proprietary dataset of consumer prices provided by the Council for Community and Economic Research (C2ER).18 The C2ER data used here provides reported consumer prices for 53 individual goods and services (referred to here as "items") over 2008-2012 and for nearly 400 urban areas.
-These data indicate, for example, the retail price of a gallon of regular gasoline or a 2-liter bottle of Coca Cola, etc.
+I rely on a proprietary dataset of consumer prices provided by the Council for Community and Economic Research (C2ER).
+18 The C2ER data used here provides reported consumer prices for 53 individual goods and services (referred to here as "items") for the period 2008 through 2012 and for nearly 400 urban areas.
+These data indicate, for example, the retail price of a gallon of regular gasoline or a 2-liter bottle of Coca Cola.